-- The city subsidizes the cost when citizens remove block walls, etc. facing roads that are one meter or higher and whose safety cannot be confirmed. - © City Planning for Disaster Prevention Division - 1 03-5273-3829 - The city subsidizes the cost when citizens replace block walls, etc. facing roads by building hedges/ planting strips.
-This includes part of the cost of removing the block walls, etc., which will be replaced with planting strips. - Greenery Affairs Section, Greenery Affairs and Parks Division - 303-5273-3924
+- The city partially subsidizes the cost of removal when citizens remove block walls, etc. facing roads that are one meter or higher and whose safety cannot be confirmed. - The city subsidizes the cost when citizens replace block walls, etc. facing roads by building hedges/ planting strips.
+This includes part of the cost of removing the block walls, etc., which will be replaced with planting strips. - Greenery Affairs Section, Greenery Affairs and Parks Division - a 03-5273-3924